-We deliver value in terms of boosting field-performance by 70%, combining: enhanced productivity (+15%) AND lower costs (1/3 less).
+We deliver value in terms of boosting field-performance up to 70%, combining: enhanced productivity (up to +15%) AND lower costs (up to 1/3 less).

-Due to improved plant health and major savings in chemicals and water.
+Due to improved plant health and major savings in chemicals,water and workloads.
 In addition to this, we enable a much better risk control and an easier transition to organic production.

 In our vision, hardware AND software elements converge.
 We integrate products AND services.
 Proprietary field-sensors and drones, get combined with Satellite data and our A.I. algorithms, in an innovative way, that sees end-users directly involved in the co-design of the service.
-Returning predictive knowledge(ware), directly applicable by farmers themselves to their fields, to make better decisions, through an intuitive UI.
+Such input feed a digital model of the vineyard (digital twin), which returns predictive knowledge(ware), directly applicable by farmers themselves to their fields, to make better decisions, through an intuitive UI.

 What worries most the local grape production chain from northern to southern of Italy (just like in other parts of the EU and worldwide where viniculture is practiced) is the climate change, increasingly bizarre and atypical, influenced by global warming.
 As a result, in these years we are witnessing an increasingly major instability in wine production, in some cases extremely limited because of serious weather phenomena.